fl-kubra/leadership/SCORE.md

 - What went well this sprint?
 - What was frustrating or unclear?
 - Did we reduce PR cycles or rework?
-- Are expectations clear for next sprint?
+- Are expectations clear for next/current sprint?
 - What support is still missing?